susiemartin/uncoupling-bmi/README.md

 ## Updated results tables and plots based on larger GWAS releases since publication

-The pdfs containing figures and supplementary material relating to updates based on larger FinnGen and published GWAS releases to be found in the `updated_results_*` folders.
-The write-ups corresponding to these releases can be found in the Comments of the publication (accessible here: https://elifesciences.org/articles/72452).
+The pdfs containing figures and supplementary material relating to updates based on larger FinnGen and published GWAS releases can be found in the `updated_results_*` folders.
+The write-ups corresponding to these releases can be found in the Comments section of the publication (accessible here: https://elifesciences.org/articles/72452).
 The FinnGen releases used for each update are given below:

 `updated_results_sept2022` (to be uploaded soon) - FinnGen release R7.